Graduate Student -- 8/15 to present

 Masten Space Systems, Inc.

-Researched and developed Guidance, Navigation and Control systems for Masten's vertical takeoff/vertical landing, sub-orbital rockets.
-Created control laws and control algorithms and wrote software embodying them in on-board, real-time control systems.
-Oversaw and directed aerodynamic studies of flight vehicles and rocket engines.
+Created Guidance, Navigation and Control systems for Masten's vertical takeoff/vertical landing, sub-orbital rockets.
+Designed control systems employing Kalman-filtered GPS/IMU data and wrote software embodying them in real-time, on-board control programs.
+Directed aerodynamic studies of flight vehicles and rocket engines.
 Acted as pilot for the vehicles during operational and test flights.
 Wrote government and private contract proposals.

 Aerospace Engineer -- 3/02 to 4/11